People in Partnership (East Sussex)

 We also work with mental health providers and organisations, supporting them to engage with their local communities to develop support tailored to the needs of the local area.

-Due to the Covid restrictions introduced last year, we changed the way we deliver Local Mental Health Action Groups and PiP Events to best protect the safety of our volunteers and staff.
+Due to the Covid restrictions introduced last year, we changed the way we deliver Local Mental Health Action Groups and People in Partnership events to best protect the safety of our volunteers and staff.

-In place of face-to-face meetings and events, our team have been helping shape mental health support and provision across East Sussex through online means.
-This is reviewed regularly in line with the Government Covid-safety guidance and when there are any changes to the support we provide, we will update this page.
+In place of face-to-face meetings and events, our team have been helping shape mental health support and provision across East Sussex through online groups and meetings.
+This is reviewed regularly in line with the Government Covid-safety guidance and when there are any changes, we will update this page.

 Have your say – Local Mental Health Action Groups